NENUKORAH/Final_Project/README.md

 Fourthly, our passion for numerical analysis and data manipulation is a core reason for choosen this project idea.

-Finally, to understand the relationship between Tesla revenue and stock prices.
+Finally, to understand the relationship between Tesla revenue, stock prices and Earning Per Share (EPS).

 ### Question to be answered